Malobika8/All-In-One/PREP/Set-1.md

 ---

 # What are the rules to make a class a valid JPA entity?
-Try answering.
-You can list the must-haves.

 ### Sol: